jcreyf/stuff/slack_stay_active/README.md

 - https://github.com/Arnesh07/golang-python-web-scraping

 Use config-file `slack_active.yaml` to control the app.<br>
-Supported data format for the file:<br>
+Supported layout and properties in the file:<br>
 ```
 ---
 config: